 It’s as fitting as it can be, really.
-Devotion has indeed grown very scarce around Monaco ever since Charles Honoré Grimaldi, also known as Carlo III de Monaco, had to sell Menton and Roquebrune to France.
+Devotion has grown very scarce around Monaco ever since Charles Honoré Grimaldi, also known as Carlo III de Monaco, had to sell Menton and Roquebrune to France.
 Back in 1861 that had been.
 It reduced the surface of the Principality by about eighty percent.
-Carlo did luckily have the good sense to not spend all of the proceeds on Parisian nights and the floozies dwelling in them.
+Carlo did luckily have the good sense to not spend all of the proceeds on Parisian nights and the floozies wafting through them.
 But used the best part of it to build the Monte Carlo casino.
-The profits of which where subsequently invested in infrastructure such as posh hotels and restaurants, paving the way for Monaco to become the jet set favourite it is today.
+The profits of which where subsequently invested in infrastructure such as posh hotels and restaurants, paving the way for Monaco to become the jet set favorite it is today.
 Since those days, everything at Monaco has been somewhat stained by an unquenchable thirst for money.

 Out of Stained Devotion, the cars storm up the hill towards Massenet.
 Pronounced by the average anglophone visitor as Mazed Maid.
 And let’s be honest, it is not that uncommon to end up dazed and confused by wealth’s opulent presence at Monaco.

 Past Carlo’s Casino down to the Mirabeau.
 Where every driver practices his Mirror Bows on the morning of the race.
 As in Monaco, every starter really has a chance of winning.
 You may start near the end, and still end up in the lead after just one turn.
 Candy cars are effectively able of just simply going airborne at the devoted first corner, adding some stains to the fencing.